Minimal Port-based Teleportation: Introduction

 In Section~\ref{sec:fids} we study PBT protocols from a different viewpoint, by investigating the properties of their respective resource states.
 We introduce partial ordering on the PBT resource states by considering the fidelity between resource states.
 We find that even in the case of two similarly performing protocols, their underlying resource states are drastically different.
 This ordering enables us to find the most `frugal' teleportation protocol: the one which achieves the highest performance with substantially lower entanglement requirements.

 Lastly, in Section~\ref{superdense} we turn to superdense coding protocols, which are dual to any teleportation protocol.
 While ordinary superdense coding protocols are well-understood in the context of original teleportation, very little is known about their dual-PBT versions, with only one known example in~\cite{ishizaka_remarks_2015}.
 We show how to take an arbitrary dPBT protocol with an established lower bound on fidelity and compute the corresponding performance of the superdense coding protocol.
 In particular, we find that there exist superdense coding protocols that are capable of transmitting the same amount of classical information as in~\cite{ishizaka_remarks_2015}, but using significantly less entanglement.
+The appendix contains the necessary source code to calculate all the quantities throughout the paper.